 There’s something about getting an education that prepares you to answer tough questions.
-An education broadens your thinking and increases your capacity to listen well and respond honestly to tough questions.
+And as an education broadens your thinking and increases your capacity to listen well and respond honestly to tough questions.

 What situations can you anticipate from your employer, kids, spouse?